BitForgeCraftedCode/UsefulWebApps/README.md

 ## Back up and restore Windows

-1. to back-up/restore use Windows command prompt not power shell
+1. To back-up/restore use Windows command prompt not power shell
-2. first open command promp in C:\Program Files\MySQL\MySQL Server 8.0\bin
+2. First open command promp in C:\Program Files\MySQL\MySQL Server 8.0\bin
-3. to back-up: mysqldump -u root -p usefulwebapps > C\MySQLBackup\usefulwebapps_2024_09_03.sql
+3. To back-up: mysqldump -u root -p usefulwebapps > C\MySQLBackup\usefulwebapps_2024_09_03.sql
-4. to restore run: mysql -u root -p usefulwebapps < C:\MySQLBackup\usefulwebapps_2024_09_03.sql
+4. To restore run: mysql -u root -p usefulwebapps < C:\MySQLBackup\usefulwebapps_2024_09_03.sql

-the plan will be to have a development database with dummy users and data.
+The plan will be to have a development database with dummy users and data.
 Then you can login as admin change and change the PW before hosting.
 Then backup data base and host with new PW.

 ## Transfer publish files to Ubuntu server